Who am I?

 In the modern world, because of wrong postures and the stress of everyday life, most people breathe superficially and not in a smooth way, holding the air from time to time, in moments of tension, and this generates many physical and mental problems.
 For this reason ancient disciplines gave such importance to the breath, because if our breathing is deep and relaxed, our energy and our mind will also be more relaxed.

-In 2016, after several years studying and practicing it, I became a certified Harmonious Breathing instructor.
+In 2016, after several years studying and practicing it, I became a certified Respira instructor.

 Meditation and Mindfulness